Akezh/Website-for-CTFs/README.md

-## Database system course problems
+## Website for handling Capture The Flag events